 - Are spared from making costly mistakes.

-Instead of shunning experienced legal advice, team up with a legal advisor before due diligence begins.
+Instead of shunning experienced legal advice, consult a legal advisor before due diligence begins.
 It is crucial to the success of the acquisition.

-Legal Due Diligence: What Acquisition Entrepreneurs Need to Know Before, During, and After an Acquisition
+Legal Due Diligence: What You Need to Know Before, During, & After an Acquisition

 Recently we had a group call between our legal team from Aegis Law and participants of the Acceleration Gauntlet.
 We discussed several legal topics in business acquisition that are of interest.